-The Subrecipient Minor Home Repair Grant Program (Subrecipient Repair Program) provides grant assistance to non-profit organizations to allow much needed health and safety repairs to a home of an eligible homeowner for minor home repairs, as described below.
-Funding for this program is provided by both federal and non-federal funding.
-Funds from partnering non-profits are provided on a minimum 1:1 match basis.
-Not to exceed \$10,000 per household.
+The Minor Home Rehabilitation Program provides grant assistance to non-profit organizations to allow much needed emergency health and safety repairs to a home of an eligible homeowner for minor home repairs, as described below.
+Funding for this program can be provided by both federal and non-federal funding.
+Funds from partnering non-profits can be provided as long as total funding does not exceed \$4,999.99 per property.

-Homeowners for the Subrecipient Repair Program must meet all of the following requirements to be eligible to participate.
+Homeowners for the Minor Home Rehabilitation Program must meet all of the following requirements to be eligible to participate.

 - Applicants must be the owner of the home to be repaired and have occupied the home for at least six months prior to the date of application.
 Applicants must submit a deed showing the conveyance, or similar documentation acceptable to the City in its sole discretion, that proves ownership in fee simple. - Applicants must be current on mortgage payments and shall not be in default under the mortgage documents associated with the property or in default under any lien on the property. - Property taxes must be current and not delinquent for any tax year unless the Applicant has entered into a written agreement with the taxing authority outlining a payment plan for delinquent taxes and is abiding to the written agreement. - Applicants must have a gross annual household income at or below the applicable lowand moderate-income limits.
 Applicants must be at or below 80% AMI when CDBG funds are used or at or below 120% of AMI when non-federal funds are used as established by HUD for the jurisdiction of Dallas, Texas.
 Income shall be calculated using the Part 5 method as outlined in 24 CFR 5.609.
 Income eligibility shall be determined at the time of the application.
-Applicant household income eligibility is only valid for six months from the date of the last application. - City Council members, Department of Housing & Neighborhood Revitalization employees and any employee, official or agent of the City who exercises any policy or program decision-making function in connection with the Subrecipient Repair Program are ineligible for assistance under the Subrecipient Repair Program. - Priority shall be given to applicants who have not participated in any City repair, rehabilitation, or reconstruction program previously.
-If the Applicant is in their affordability period under any other program except the Neighborhood Empowerment Zone Program, then they are not eligible.
+Applicant household income eligibility is only valid for six months from the date of the last application. - City Council members, Department of Housing & Neighborhood Revitalization employees and any employee, official or agent of the City who exercises any policy or program decision-making function in connection with the Minor Home Rehabilitation Program are ineligible for assistance under the Program. - Applicant can only be served once with this program every five (5) years.